mattthughes/Last-Trophy/README.md

 - Fixed an error where the trophy  needed to be selected, to fix this I added a function called form valid, which would get the value of the primary key of the trophy I had clicked on, which set the trophy title to the one I clicked on which fixed this issue.
 - Fixed redirect error originally the create guide view was redirecting the user to the game form, which wasnt a good user experience (UX).
 To fix this I created a new function called get success url, and then used the function name to get the url and dot notation to get the trophy model and its slug.
 Which redirected the user to the page they were visiting which fixed this error.
 - Fixed update view error when I was trying to edit the current guide again the url was trying to access the same pathway.
 To fix this I changed the form pk from the trophy pk to the guide pk which fixed this issue.
+- Fixed an error where the styling for the guide form was not stying with bootstrap or css.
+To fix this I went back to the forms.py file for the guide form, created a widgets dictionary for all the form fields.
+I also used the class form-control which loaded the bootstrap styling for the form fixing this issue.
 ## Deployment

 ## Credits